Home Car Shopping Best Honda Accord Years to Buy Used

 Is the Honda Accord Reliable?

-Yes, the Honda Accord is considered reliable because resale value is a strong measure of reliability and historically, this vehicle has been a value retention champ.
-Only the Toyota Camry is more effective at holding value, and that’s only by a whisker.
+Yes, the Honda Accord is considered reliable because resale value is a strong measure of reliability, and historically, this vehicle has been a value-retention champ.
+Both the Honda Accord and Toyota Camry are among the strongest value-retainers in the midsize segment, and the Accord currently holds KBB’s Best Resale Value Award for midsize cars.
 Of course, that’s not particularly good news for consumers shopping for used Accord or Camry models because it means higher prices.
 However, it is a testament to reliability.

-Generally, the answer is, yes, you should buy a used Honda Accord.
-It is widely considered a safe, smart buy.
+Generally, the answer is yes, you should consider buying a used Honda Accord.
+It is widely regarded as a safe, smart buy.
 Moreover, a used Accord makes a terrific starter car for your teen driver.
 However, as with any used vehicle, you should take precautions to ensure the specific used Accord you are considering is in good working condition.
 You can do that by insisting on a vehicle history report from services like AutoCheck.
 If the seller doesn’t provide it, order it yourself.
 You will need the VIN to complete the order.
-Furthermore, you should have a trained technician perform a pre-purchase inspection.
-You can also check the used car’s Kelley Blue Book value.
+Furthermore, you should have a qualified technician perform a pre-purchase inspection.
+You can also check the used car’s Kelley Blue Book value on our sister site, kbb.com.

 Sign up for Autotrader newsletters